yaal-coop/canaille/CONTRIBUTING.rst

 Local environment
 ~~~~~~~~~~~~~~~~~

-If you want to develop locally, use:
+To run canaille locally, you need to have OpenLDAP installed on your system.
+Then:

 .. code-block:: console